-Perhaps it was the New England blue walls… or the hand painted fish on the wall… or the artsy-crafty appearance… or the no nonsense attitude of the owner.
+Perhaps it was the New England blue walls… or the hand-painted fish on the wall… or the artsy-crafty appearance… or the no-nonsense attitude of the owner.
 I really couldn’t put my finger on it but the restaurant had some serious Michelle vibe.

 The food was pretty fantastic too!
-It’s rare thing to get to enjoy a handmade gf breakfast sandwich.
+It’s a rare thing to get to enjoy a handmade gf breakfast sandwich.

 Down Home Cafe, Montpelier

 I have mixed feelings about this place.
 The chef was also our server… so we could get the rundown on ingredients.
 But, the menu options were very Southern, which felt very out of place in Vermont.